soos-io/kb-docs/SCA/Jenkins-Script.md

 ## Error Troubleshooting
 If errors such as the following are received:

-* ['pip3' is not recognized as an internal or external command]
+* ['node' is not recognized as an internal or external command]

-* ['python' is not recognized as an internal or external command]
+* ['npm' is not recognized as an internal or external command]

 Open Jenkins > Manage Jenkins > Configure System > Environment.
-Add a "path" variable with values pointing to the Python install and Python scripts directory.
+Add a "path" variable with values pointing to the node install.
-E.g.: [C:\Users\USER\AppData\Local\Programs\Python\Python39\;C:\Users\USER\AppData\Local\Programs\Python\
+E.g.: [C:\Program Files\nodejs\node.exe]

 ## Reference
-* To see the full list of available parameters go to [Python repository parameters description](https://github.com/soos-io/soos-ci-analysis-python#script-arguments)
+* To see the full list of available parameters go to [Script repository parameters description](https://github.com/soos-io/soos-sca?tab=readme-ov-file#parameters)